-3 Comprises individual and small business customers.
+2 Comprises individual and small business customers.

 Historically, South Africans have favoured the insurance market and mutual funds for their savings over bank deposits.
-As a result, the Bank has pursued various methods of diversifying its funding sources.
-The Bank has used securitisation primarily as part of its funding strategy for its South African operations to provide added flexibility in mitigating structural liquidity risk and diversifying the funding base.
+As a result, the Bank has pursued various methods of diversifying its funding sources, including the securitisation of assets to provide added flexibility in mitigating structural liquidity risk and diversifying the funding base.
 Credit risk transfer and capital relief are factored in when deciding on the economic merits of each new securitisation issue.
-The Bank has entered into securitisation transactions in the normal course of business in which it transferred recognised financial assets directly to third parties or special purpose entities.
-The Bank complies with International Financial Reporting Standards ("IFRS") in recognising and accounting for securitisation transactions.
-Special purpose entities are consolidated into SBG when required by IFRS.

-Funding markets are evaluated on an ongoing basis to ensure appropriate SBSA Group funding strategies are executed depending on the market, competitive and regulatory environment.
-The SBSA Group employs a diversified funding strategy, sourcing liquidity in both domestic and offshore markets and incorporates a coordinated approach to accessing loan and debt capital markets across the SBSA Group.
+Funding markets are evaluated on an ongoing basis to ensure appropriate funding strategies are executed depending on the market, competitive and regulatory environment.
+The Bank employs a diversified funding strategy, sourcing liquidity in both domestic and offshore markets and incorporates a coordinated approach to accessing loan and debt capital markets across the Bank.